What's coming up?

 A laptop is small enough to take with you, and still has a good sized keyboard to type on and a relatively large screen.

 Tablet or smartphone?

 Then there's the tablet, which is about the size of a book and will fit in a small bag.
 But typing on a tablet can be harder than typing on a laptop or desktop computer keyboard.

 The smallest device is the smartphone, which will fit in a pocket.
 Some screens are small, but some smartphones have large screens.
-Typing can be tricky on the small screen smartphones.
+Typing and reading can be tricky on the small screens of smartphones.

 The power difference

 Tablets, smartphones and computers are powered in different ways.
 Desktop computers need mains power, so they have to be attached to a wall socket at all times.

 Laptops, tablets and smartphones each have a battery inside.
 They can work for a period of time before the battery power runs down.
 Plugging the device into mains power recharges the battery.

 The control difference